-The financial results for 2015, along with the progress made against the 6 Strategic Imperatives, were reviewed by the Compensation Committee against the set of financial and operating objectives used for setting annual short-term incentive awards.
-Based on their assessment, the Compensation Committee recommended, and the Board approved, a corporate payout index of 102%.
+The financial results for 2018, along with the progress made against the 6 Strategic Imperatives, were reviewed by the Compensation Committee against the set of financial and operating objectives used for setting annual short-term incentive awards.
+Based on their assessment, the Compensation Committee recommended, and the Board approved, a corporate payout index of 95%.
+Over the last five years, the corporate payout index was 100% in 2017, 90% in 2016, 102% in 2015, 105% in 2014, and 111% in 2013.